kirull1/videocloud/README.md

 ### Docker Image Details

 - **Frontend**: Multi-stage build with Node.js for building and Nginx for serving
+  - Uses pnpm 10.8.1 with force flag to handle lockfile version differences
+  - Directly uses build-only script for more reliable builds
 - **Backend**: (Coming soon)

 ### Release Workflow